JakeC007/JakeC007.github.io/_posts/2020-09-01-insights-in-recent-hugo-data.md

 ***This is a Draft.
-See its unedited, ungrammatical glory
+See its unedited, ungrammatical, glory

-For a class stats project I examined Hugo Award nominations over the past 11 years.
+For a class statistics project, I choose to work with data from the Hugo Awards.
+Looking at the nominations data, I was curious to know the gender breakdown over the past ten or so years.
+This proved to be impossible because **you cannot infer someone's gender**; so, I did the next best thing and analyzed the breakdown of a nominated author's pronouns.
+I ended up with eleven years of data because the 2020 nominations were released during my collection of the 2009-2019 data.
+I figured more data is better and added the 2020 nominations to my data set.
+I didn't use the pronoun data I collected to extrapolate anything about gender because, again, **you cannot infer someone's gender.**

 What I found probably won't surprise you, but I thought it was interesting so I figured I'd share.
 Skip to the [results](#results) section if you want to get to the answers right away.

-I was curious to know what the gender break down was of Hugo Award nominations over the past ten or so years. **You cannot infer someone's gender**; so, I did the next best thing and analyzed the pronouns breakdown of the authors who were nominated for a Hugo Award over the past eleven years.
-I ended up with eleven years of data because the 2020 nominations were released during my collection of the 2009-2019 data.
-As such, I figured more data is better and added the 2020 nominations.
-I didn't use the pronoun data I collected to extrapolate anything about gender because, again, **you cannot infer someone's gender.**